 An allocation of the costs for the procurement and inventory services provided by the Purchasing Division to state agencies.
-The apportioned amounts are allocated to each agency on the basis.
+The apportioned amounts are allocated to each agency on the basis of purchasing activity.

 Realized Funding (cash)

 The actual amount of cash received (revenue, appropriations, amount balanced forward) less expenditures.
 (See also Budget Authority.)